4ait/bin_struct/README.md

 Then it adapted for requirements of another products and so on.

-So it's in first place is production grade library, not an experimental one.
+So it's in first place is production grade library, not an abstract or experimental one.

 Many can find redundancy in syntax and lack of shortcuts, this is expected.